 When most people think of sheep, they often picture woolly flocks grazing in idyllic pastures.
-Most people don’t realize that the domestic sheep we know today are the result of thousands of years of human intervention and domestication to produce specific human-desired traits.
+Most people don’t realize that the Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans sheep we know today are the result of thousands of years of human intervention and domestication to produce specific human-desired traits.

 A Long History Of Domestication

 Sheep were among the first animals to be domesticated 11,000 years ago and are descended from the mouflon.
-Multiple mitochondrial lineages have been identified in domestic sheep, indicating multiple domestication events.
+Multiple mitochondrial lineages have been identified in domesticated sheep, indicating multiple domestication events.
 It is believed that sheep were originally domesticated in response to declining wild sheep populations caused by over-hunting.
 In order to try to maintain wild sheep populations, humans transitioned to controlled hunting, then breeding and herd management, which ultimately led to domestication.
-Sheep were originally raised for their flesh, but in the fifth millennium BP, humans began to breed and raise some sheep specifically for milk and wool.
-These domestication events and breeding of sheep for specific human-desired traits led to the diverse world of domestic sheep breeds we know today.
+Sheep were originally raised for their flesh, but in the fifth millennium BP, or Before Present is used by archaeologists to refer to dates obtained through radiocarbon dating technology.
+This system uses the year 1950 as "the present"., humans began to breed and raise some sheep specifically for milk and wool.
+These domestication events and breeding of sheep for specific human-desired traits led to the diverse world of domesticated sheep breeds we know today.